Releases

 - Selection properly clears when typing or pasting text (both bracketed and regular paste)

-- Selection coordinates remain stable during viewport scrolling (following Alacritty's approach)
+- Selection coordinates remain stable during viewport scrolling

 - Prevents selection from being lost unexpectedly during normal terminal usage